BilyZ98/BilyZ98.github.io/_posts/2024-10-12-chibicc-gen-expr.md

 4. **Pop the Saved Right Subtree Result**: `pop("%rdi");`
    - The value that was previously pushed onto the stack (the result of the right-hand side expression) is popped into the `%rdi` register.

+5. **Generate code for binary node**: `add` or `sub`
+   -  left children result is stored in `rax` register and right children node result is stored in `rdi` register.
+Execute instruction like `add` or `sub` and store the result in `rax` register.

 The reason for this specific order is to ensure that the values of the left and right subtrees are correctly placed in the registers for further operations.
 By convention, the result of the left subtree is left in `%rax`, and the result of the right subtree is placed in `%rdi`.
 This is a common calling convention for binary operations where the left operand is in `%rax` and the right operand is in `%rdi`.

 This order of operations is necessary because the code generator needs to follow the calling convention and ensure that the values are in the correct registers before performing the operation represented by the current node.
 The `push` and `pop` operations are used to temporarily save and restore the values to maintain the correct evaluation order and register usage.